-We received word of additional students who, as a result of their excellent science fair projects, were nominated to compete at the Broadcom MASTERS—a designation for middle school science fair projects that placed in the top 10% of middle school science fair projects from nearly 275 fairs in the United States.
-We congratulate Haripriya R. (Shawnee, CA), Kiyan R. (Strawberry Park, CA), Rachel F. (Lone Mountain, NV), and Sanvi M. (Strawberry Park, CA), on their nomination and wish them and all Challenger qualifiers (as mentioned in the May newsletter) the best in the upcoming competition.
+We received word of additional students who, as a result of their excellent science fair projects, were nominated to compete at the Thermo Fisher Junior Innovator Challenge—a designation for middle school science fair projects that placed in the top 10% of middle school science fair projects from nearly 275 fairs in the United States.
+We congratulate Adyant B. (Strawberry Park, CA) and Mridula R. (Strawberry Park, CA) on their nominations and wish them and all Challenger qualifiers (as mentioned in the May newsletter) the best in the upcoming competition.

-The International Academic Competition (IAC) consists of both team and individual competitions in geography, history, humanities, science, and other subjects.
+The International Academic Competition (IAC) consists of both team and individual competitions in geography, history, and science.
 The competition is open to elementary through high school students in over 25 countries.
 Sidharth M. (Berryessa, CA) placed second in the regional science bee and has qualified for this year’s national competition.
 We wish him and our other IAC competitors (as mentioned in the May newsletter) the best as they continue to compete in June.

-Math Kangaroo is an annual, international math competition for students in grades 1–12, with over 30,000 American students participating in 2022.
-We are proud to announce that the Challenger students listed below were ranked within the top five placements nationally.
+Math Kangaroo is an annual, international math competition for students in grades 1–12, with over 36,000 American students participating in 2023.
+We are proud to announce that the Challenger students listed below were ranked within the top three placements nationally.

 Challenger’s summer program is designed to review academic concepts while offering meaningful interaction with teachers and other students.

-Half-day and all-day programs are available and begin June 13 (or 14 for TTh students).
-Students will engage in unique learning exercises, drills, and activities using methods that have proven successful for nearly six decades—it’s the perfect way to enrich your child’s summer days!
+Half-day and all-day programs are available and begin June 12 (or 13 for TTh students).
+Students will engage in unique learning exercises, drills, and activities using methods that have proven successful for six decades—it’s the perfect way to enrich your child’s summer days!

-If you have not yet enrolled your child in an on-campus summer program and would still like to do so, follow the steps below.
+If you have not yet enrolled your child in a summer program and would still like to do so, follow the steps below.
 A $25 application fee will be assessed.

 It’s that simple!
 Click here to see the payment schedule, and contact your campus office with any questions.
 We look forward to a summer of fun and learning with your child.